Kasra1377/face-verification-with-siamese-networks/README.md

 The next terminology is `Face Verification` which is completely different from previous terminologies.
 In face verification we select a face and then we compare it to one or more other faces.
 By doing this, we recieve two possible outputs from model, `same` or `different`.
 But in face recognition our output is the name or ground truth of the recognized face.

+### 📐Siamese Networks
+---
+Siamese Networks are a type of neural network architectures that consists of two or more convolutional neural networks(CNNs) that work in parallel.
+We call these CNNs subnetworks.
+All of the subnetworks are identical.
+In addition to this, these subnetworkshave the same parameters, architecture and weights.
+Any parameter updates are **mirrored** across both subnetworks; meaning that if the weights of one of the subnetworks is updated then the weights of all of the other networks will be updated as well.

+As mentioned, each subnetwork consists of a CNN network.
+Each CNN network recieves an gray scale face image with a shape of `(62, 47, 1)` with a batch size of 4.
+Then the input process into these `Conv2D => BN => ReLU => Pooling` sequence and then it is converterd into a `48-d` vector by a `GlobalMaxPooling` layer.
+After this process, these networks return the vectore in order to model be able to calculate the `euclidean distance` between vectors and do the further processings.

 ```